 Add salt and pepper to pureed butternut squash to make savory dishes.
-You can also add cinnamon and sugar to the puree for a sweet snack.
+Add cinnamon and sugar to the puree for a sweet snack.

 How To Heat And Restore Butternut Squash Puree

-The best way to store leftover butternut squash puree is in pre-portioned airtight containers in either the refrigerator or freezer.
-As long as butternut squash puree is stored properly in an airtight container, it will last up to a week in the refrigerator.
+The best way to store leftover butternut squash puree is in pre-portioned, airtight containers in the refrigerator or freezer.
+Once butternut squash puree is stored properly in an airtight container, it will last up to a week in the refrigerator.

 Can I Freeze Butternut Squash Puree Made From Fresh Squash?